A Drop in the Ocean

 A Drop In The Ocean is an Australian children's television series which first screened on the ABC in 1972.
 A sequel drama called Birds of Passage was made.

 Plot

 A Drop In The Ocean follows the story of three children who became involved with smugglers.
 It was filmed around the wharves and slipways of Balmain on Sydney Harbour.

 Production

 The series was produced by the ABC's "Young People's Department".
 The episodes were also edited together as a film to screen overseas.
-Most of the dialogue for the film is improvised.
+Most of the film's dialogue is improvised.
 Director Barry Sloane told the Sun Herald: "It gives enormous advantages when working with child actors, and leads to a more natural film."